Sora (Kingdom Hearts): In Kingdom Hearts series

-In Kingdom Hearts, Sora, Riku and Kairi plan to leave their home on the Destiny Islands to explore new worlds.
-They are separated when the island is attacked by the Heartless; in the process, Sora obtains a Keyblade that he uses to eliminate the Heartless.
+In Kingdom Hearts, Sora, Riku, and Kairi plan to leave their home of the Destiny Islands to explore new worlds.
+They are separated when the island is attacked by the Heartless; in the process, Sora obtains a Keyblade, which he uses to eliminate the Heartless.
 Arriving in Traverse Town, Sora allies with Donald Duck and Goofy, who are under instruction from their missing king, Mickey Mouse, to follow the "key".
-The three travel across worlds in their Gummi Ship in search of their missing friends, sealing the worlds' "Keyholes" along the way to protect them from being consumed by the Heartless.
-They are opposed by an alliance of Disney villains led by Maleficent, who seeks out the seven Princesses of Heart to unlock the Keyhole that leads to "Kingdom Hearts", a repository of knowledge and power, and the source of all hearts.
-Riku, who has come under Maleficent's watch, fights with Sora on several occasions under the belief that Sora has replaced him with new friends.
-As the group travels to Hollow Bastion and defeat Maleficent, Riku becomes possessed by Ansem, who reveals that Kairi's heart is in Sora's body.
-To save Kairi, Sora impales himself with Ansem's Keyblade, briefly transforming him into a Heartless before Kairi restores Sora to human form.
+The three travel across worlds in their Gummi Ship in search of their missing friends, sealing the worlds' Keyholes to protect them from being consumed by the Heartless.
+They are opposed by an alliance of Disney villains led by Maleficent, who seeks the seven Princesses of Heart to unlock the Keyhole that leads to Kingdom Hearts, a repository of knowledge and power, and the source of all hearts.
+Riku, who has fallen under Maleficent's influence, fights Sora on several occasions under the belief that he has replaced him with new friends.
+As the group travels to Hollow Bastion and defeat Maleficent, Riku is possessed by Ansem, Seeker of Darkness, who reveals that Kairi's heart is in Sora's body.
+To save Kairi, Sora impales himself with Ansem's Keyblade, briefly transforming him into a Shadow Heartless before Kairi restores Sora to human form.
 After taking Kairi to safety, Sora, Donald, and Goofy defeat Ansem at the open door to Kingdom Hearts.
 From inside the door, Mickey and Riku help Sora and his friends close it to prevent the Heartless within from escaping, with Mickey and Sora using their Keyblades to lock the door.
-Separated from their friends again, Sora, Donald and Goofy continue their quest to reunite with Riku and Mickey.
+Separated from their friends again, Sora, Donald, and Goofy continue their quest to reunite with Riku and Mickey.

-In Kingdom Hearts: Chain of Memories, Sora's group stumbles upon a fortress known as Castle Oblivion, where Naminé is forced by the group Organization XIII to manipulate their memories in order to turn Sora into their slave.
-After Sora and friends defeat the Organization members controlling the castle, Naminé helps restore the trio's memories to their state prior to entering Castle Oblivion, at the cost of their memories of the events in the castle.
+In Kingdom Hearts: Chain of Memories, the three stumble upon the fortress of Castle Oblivion, where Organization XIII forces Naminé to manipulate their memories to enslave Sora.
+After they defeat the Organization members controlling the castle, Naminé helps restore their memories to their state prior to entering Castle Oblivion, at the cost of their memories of the events in the castle.
 This requires them to sleep in the castle for the restoration of memories to be completed.